It’s not a roast dinner without roast potatoes and that’s why we believe it's important you to spend a little more time getting them right.

 2. BOIL THEM BEFORE ROASTING

-It may seem counter-intuitive, but to get the fluffy interior that epitomises the best roast potatoes, they must boiled before they are roasted.
+It may seem counter-intuitive, but to get the fluffy interior that epitomises the best roast potatoes, they must be boiled before they are roasted.
 Or, more specifically: par-boiled – ie part boiled, not fully cooked, in salted water.

 To do this, put your peeled potatoes in a large saucepan and add just enough cold tap water to cover them.
 You want enough salt that you can really taste it in the water.
 Bring slowly to the boil then, once the potatoes are at a proper rolling boil, reduce the heat so they simmer at a steady pace.

 Now start the timing: 2 minutes is the minimum; 10-15 should be right for large potato pieces.
+Remember, you don't want to boil them for as long as you would for mash, otherwise they'll just fall apart!

 3. FIND THE RIGHT ROASTING TIN